Girl, Interrupted: Staff

 Kaysen's late therapist and analyst.
 Susanna says that the two of them used to be good friends and that she once enjoyed sessions with him.
 According to her, he was old, balding, and slightly unattractive.
 Susanna would go into his office sometimes and just sit there in silence because there wasn't very much silence in the hospital and she needed a break.
 However, this relationship was short-lived; Melvin rolled into the hospital parking lot, and, when greeted enthusiastically by Susanna, refused to entertain her.
 Her opinion of him spiraled downward from that point.

 Adaptations

 A film adaptation directed by James Mangold and starring Winona Ryder and Angelina Jolie was released in 1999.
 In 2018, the American singer-songwriter Aimee Mann and the producers Barbara Broccoli and Frederick Zollo began developing a musical based on Girl, Interrupted, but this was canceled by the COVID-19 pandemic.
 The songs became the basis of Mann's tenth album, Queens of the Summer Hotel, released on November 5, 2021.
+The Girl, Interrupted musical opened in New York City in 2026.